calvitoria/how-to-create-API/README.md

 {
 'characters': [
     {
-      'id': 0,
+      "id": 0,
-      'name': 'characters name',
+      "name": "characters name",
-      'series': 'the series this character is from', 'thumbnail': 'image url',
+      "series": "the series this character is from", "thumbnail": "image url",
-      'description': 'description of the character',
+      "description": "description of the character",
     }
   ]
 }